1966 - 1967

 At some point the power unit was removed from the locomotive and set up in a workshop to allow further tests, of a static nature, to be carried out.
 The locomotive shell remained intact and was ballasted with concrete, presumably for use as a dead-load vehicle.
 By the early 1980's it is reported that the locomotive body was suffering severely from corrosion, though it is reported as remaining in service at least until 1986.
 The remains of Kestrel were scrapped at the Kolomna locomotive workshops during 1993.

-Three left views above courtesy Oleg Izmerov, right view courtesy BR.
+Three left views above courtesy Oleg Izmerov, bottom view courtesy BR.

 Three views of the gutted locomotive, the first view shows a little of the concrete ballast added to the engine room, the other two show one of the stripped cabs, the instrumentation no doubt transferred to the static test laboratory.
 The lower view show the cab in better times with BR Driver Sidney Gadsby at the controls.

 Further information on HS4000 can be found at 'Memories of a Sulzer Engineer' .